karthikcsridhar/trumpet-notifications/README.md

 # trumpet-notifications
-A Javascript notification library for the browser.
-Separate libraries available for Short-Polling &amp; Server Sent Events techniques.
-(Library for SSE will be uploaded soon)
+A Javascript notification library for the browser.This library supports Short-Polling, Server Sent Events & WebSockets techniques.

 This library also supports [NotyJS](http://ned.im/noty/) library.
 It is NOT a requirement, however it can be used if preferred.
 NotyJS supports [MoJS](http://mojs.io/) animation library for show/hide animations.
 NotyJS can be used with or without moJS in Trumpet.